This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

-It is possible to run Workbench scripts in batch mode.
+It is possible to run Workbench scripts in a batch mode.
 You need to configure solvers of individual components to run in parallel mode.
 Open your project in Workbench.
-Then, for example, in Mechanical, go to Tools - Solve Process Settings ...
+Then, for example, in Mechanical, go to Tools - Solve Process Settings....

-Enable Distribute Solution checkbox and enter number of cores (e.g. 48 to run on two Salomon nodes).
-If you want the job to run on more then 1 node, you must also provide a so called MPI appfile.
+Enable the Distribute Solution checkbox and enter the number of cores (e.g. 72 to run on two Barbora nodes).
+If you want the job to run on more than 1 node, you must also provide a so called MPI appfile.
 In the Additional Command Line Arguments input field, enter: